mannders00/ezauth/README.md

 # Warning
-This project is still in an idea phase, and totally incomplete.
+This project is still in an idea phase.

 # Motivation
 Basic bcrypt auth isn't that hard to learn for a Go `net/http` web app.
 Its true, but online forums are littered with desparate cries for a [django-allauth](https://docs.allauth.org/en/latest/) equivalent in the Go ecosystem, which doesn't exist.
 These cries either come from beginners, or from time conscious individuals uninterested in reinventing wheels.
 Both are valid.